 Simple Christmas Service Projects for Families

-Does your family have a way you enjoy working together and servicing your community or those in need?
+Does your family have a way you enjoy working together and serving your community or those in need?
 Comment below!
 I would love to hear about it!